The 6 best travel hair dryers that are compact but powerful, no matter where you're drying

 Reasons to avoid

-The first thing that caught our attention before trying this dryer was the extremely accessible price point from such a trustworthy big-name brand.
-Sure, it doesn't feel as premium as some of the other tools we've featured in our guide, but it's also significantly cheaper – almost a quarter of the price of some of the higher-end buys – so we think it's extremely good value for how it performs.
+The first thing that caught my attention before trying this BaByliss dryer was the extremely accessible price point from such a trustworthy, big-name brand.
+Sure, it doesn't feel as premium as some of the other tools we've featured in this guide, but it's also significantly cheaper – almost a quarter of the price of some of the higher-end buys.
+I therefore think it's extremely good value in line with its performance.

-The dryer comes with just the one attachment, a narrow nozzle, which is useful for more precise styling.
-When used on the higher of the two heat-speed settings it's surprisingly powerful, and dried our hair pretty quickly, though the lower setting is better for hair that's susceptible to frizzing.
-In an ideal world, we would have also liked to see a cooler setting, but overall this dryer does the job pretty well – and certainly better than a rogue hotel room dryer!
-Although this specific hair dryer is only available in the UK, BaByliss is part of the Conair corporation, so look to the Conair model included in our guide for something of a similar price and specs.
+This dryer comes with just the one attachment, a narrow nozzle, which is useful for more precise and focused styling.
+When I used it on the higher of the two heat-speed settings, I found it to be surprisingly powerful; it dried my hair pretty quickly, though I think the lower setting is better for hair that's prone to frizzing.
+In an ideal world, I would have liked to see a cool shot function, too, but overall this dryer does the job pretty well – and certainly better than a rogue hotel room dryer.

 4. Drybar Baby Buttercup Travel Blow-Dryer